-- A. Location and vicinity maps showing the State highway(s), local street network, and other adjacent Lane Closures or nearby work that may affect traffic during the same period (including special events) - 4 B. Dates, times, and locations of the Lane Closure(s) - 5 C. Description of the Work being performed during the Lane Closure(s) - 6 D. Description of each Lane Closure and its anticipated effect on traffic - 7 E. Amount of expected delay and corresponding queue length for each Lane Closure - F. Summary of TMP strategies that Developer shall use to reduce delay and motorist inconvenience during the Lane Closure(s) - 10 G. A copy of the TMP - 11 H. A contingency plan - 12 A minimum of 15 Business Days in advance of the proposed major Lane Closure, Developer - shall submit Major Lane Closure Package(s) to ADOT for approval. - 14 462.3.3.2 Crossroads - 15 Acceptable Lane Closures on crossroads must be in accordance with permit requirements from - 16 the applicable Governmental Entity.
-Developer shall maintain access to the Foothill Reserve - 17 Community at all times. - 18 462.3.3.3 Holiday Restrictions - 19 Lane or freeway closures are not allowed on holidays or weekends that are adjacent to or - following a holiday.
-The restricted holidays include New Year's Day, Martin Luther King, Jr. Day, - 21 President's Day, Memorial Day, Independence Day, Labor Day, Columbus Day, Veterans Day, - 22 Thanksgiving Day, and Christmas Day.
-Lane Closures will not be allowed between - 23 November 15 and the weekend following January 1.
-Developer shall remove all traffic control for - 24 temporary Lane Closures prior to holidays or weekends that adjoin a holiday. - 25 462.3.3.4 Special Events Restrictions - 26 Developer shall coordinate Work activities with local special events in the area so that the - 27 special events will not be affected.
-Special events are events that attract more than - 28 30,000 people per day and may occur during the Term.
-Lane restrictions may be denied if - 29 severe traffic congestion is expected.
-Special events may include events that attract fewer - 30 people, but are considered special events by the applicable Governmental Entities due to - 31 economic impact to the community or events that attract dignitaries or politicians.
-Partial or full - 32 closures are not permitted where a special event is occurring. - 33 Developer is responsible for identifying and verifying the actual dates of all special events and - 34 for planning Work activities around the events.
-Special events may take place at various - venues, including the following locations: - A. University of Phoenix Stadium, Glendale; - 37 B. Phoenix International Raceway, Avondale; - 38 C. Chase Field, Phoenix; - 39 D. US Airways Center, Phoenix; - 40 E. Gila River Arena, Glendale; - 41 F. Ak-Chin Pavilion, Phoenix; and - 42 G. Arizona State Fair Grounds.
+- A. Location and vicinity maps showing the State highway(s), local street network, and other adjacent Lane Closures or nearby work that may affect traffic during the same period (including special events) - B. Dates, times, and locations of the Lane Closure(s) - C. Description of the Work being performed during the Lane Closure(s) - 6 D. Description of each Lane Closure and its anticipated effect on traffic - 7 E. Amount of expected delay and corresponding queue length for each Lane Closure - F. Summary of TMP strategies that Developer shall use to reduce delay and motorist inconvenience during the Lane Closure(s) - 10 G. A copy of the TMP - 11 H. A contingency plan - 12 During the Maintenance Period, shoulder closures will be allowed on weekdays as approved by - 13 ADOT.
+Weekday shoulder closures must be scheduled after 9:00 am and be opened by 3:00 - 14 pm.

+- 15 A minimum of 15 Business Days in advance of the proposed major Lane Closure, Developer - shall submit Major Lane Closure Package(s) to ADOT for approval. - 17 462.3.3.2 Crossroads - 18 Acceptable Lane Closures on crossroads must be in accordance with permit requirements from - 19 the applicable Governmental Entity.
+Developer shall maintain access to the Foothill Reserve - 20 Community at all times. - 21 462.3.3.3 Holiday Restrictions - 22 Lane or freeway closures are not allowed on holidays or weekends that are adjacent to or - following a holiday.
+The restricted holidays include New Year's Day, Martin Luther King, Jr. Day, - 24 President's Day, Memorial Day, Independence Day, Labor Day, Columbus Day, Veterans Day, - 25 Thanksgiving Day, and Christmas Day.
+Lane Closures will not be allowed between - 26 November 15 and the weekend following January 1.
+Developer shall remove all traffic control for - 27 temporary Lane Closures prior to holidays or weekends that adjoin a holiday. - 28 462.3.3.4 Special Events Restrictions - 29 Developer shall coordinate Work activities with local special events in the area so that the - 30 special events will not be affected.
+Special events are events that attract more than - 31 30,000 people per day and may occur during the Term.
+Lane restrictions may be denied if - 32 severe traffic congestion is expected.
+Special events may include events that attract fewer - 33 people, but are considered special events by the applicable Governmental Entities due to - 34 economic impact to the community or events that attract dignitaries or politicians.
+Partial or full - 35 closures are not permitted where a special event is occurring. - 36 Developer is responsible for identifying and verifying the actual dates of all special events and - 37 for planning Work activities around the events.
+Special events may take place at various - 38 venues, including the following locations: - 39 A. University of Phoenix Stadium, Glendale; - 40 B. Phoenix International Raceway, Avondale: - 41 C. Chase Field, Phoenix; - D. US Airways Center, Phoenix; - 43 E. Gila River Arena, Glendale;

+- 1 F. Ak-Chin Pavilion, Phoenix; and - 2 G. Arizona State Fair Grounds.

-1 462.3.4 Phasing and Construction Sequence Report(s)
+3 462.3.4 Phasing and Construction Sequence Report(s)

-- 2 Developer shall prepare a Phasing and Construction Sequence Report for each phase of - 3 construction Work.
-Each Phasing and Construction Sequence Report must address, at a - 4 minimum, construction activities, construction stage limits, construction sequencing, and traffic - 5 control.
-At the same time as the Traffic Control Plans, Developer shall submit Phasing and - 6 Construction Sequence Reports to ADOT for approval.
+- Developer shall prepare a Phasing and Construction Sequence Report for each phase of construction Work.
+Each Phasing and Construction Sequence Report must address, at a - 6 minimum, construction activities, construction stage limits, construction sequencing, and traffic - 7 control.
+At the same time as the Traffic Control Plans, Developer shall submit Phasing and - 8 Construction Sequence Reports to ADOT for approval.